vibhasdutta/TERMICHAT/README.md

 openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout server.key -out server.crt -config openssl.cnf
 ```
 - Share the `server.cert` File with the clients who want to join.
-- After Downloading the files open the any Terminal or IDE of your choice and ` Run the Interface.py` File.
+- After that open any Terminal or IDE of your choice and ` Run the Interface.py` File.

 ### ***COMMANDS :***
 - **?start_server :** To host a Server and start chatting.
 - **?start_client :** To join a Server and start chatting.